 <name of bucket> is replaced by

-AWS_S3_BUCKETThe contents of the bucket is also made available through a Cloudfront distribution, which allows the publication artifacts
+AWS_S3_BUCKET🔗The contents of the bucket are also made available through a Cloudfront distribution, which allows the publication artifacts

 to be made available through a custom domain name and TLS (currently https://doc.smpte-doc.org/).